 Paper presenters and panelists should adhere to the time frames stipulated for the different types of sessions (as outlined below) and be respectful of the time of other presenters.
 Since there is never enough time to fully develop an argument, the audience will be most engaged by a presentation that highlights the question you are addressing and offers your main insights into the issue.
 The question and answer period that follows will permit greater elaboration if questions are addressed to you.

 Regular Sessions: These sessions consist of presentations of four to five research papers that relate to the theme of the session and time for feedback and discussion.
 Presenters should take up to 15 minutes to discuss their contribution, followed by discussant comments in some instances.
 Afterwards, the presider will open the floor for discussion and questions from the audience.

 Plenary Sessions: Essentially, “plenary” just means everyone.
-Thus, the plenary sessions are sessions to which everyone attending the meeting is invited.
-There are two plenary sessions: the SSSP Business Meeting and the Presidential Address.
-Typically, the SSSP Business Meeting is held on the second day and the Presidential Address immediately follows.
-Because these two sessions are considered so important to the membership and the structure of the organization, no other sessions are scheduled concurrent with these sessions.
+Thus, the plenary sessions are sessions to which everyone registered for the meeting is invited.
+There are three plenary sessions: Opening Plenary, SSSP Business Meeting, and Presidential Address.
+In Chicago, the Opening Plenary and the SSSP Business Meeting will be held on the first day and the Presidential Address is held on the second day.
+Because these sessions are considered so important to the membership and the structure of the organization, no other sessions are scheduled concurrent with these sessions.